iraf-community/iraf-community.github.io/x11iraf.md

     # make install

-This will also install the manpages to `/usr/local/man/` und the terminfo file for xgterm to `/usr/share/terminfo/`.
+This will also install the manpages to `/usr/local/man/` und the required terminfo file for xgterm to `/usr/share/terminfo/`.
+If you don't want to invoke `make install`, you should make sure to run `tic xgterm/xgterm.terminfo` to compile and install the terminfo file.

 ## Other included programs